juliafbowman/Hello-Roomie/fgp4.md

 # Dividing the work :
 Please refer to the timeline document to see the work divided in more specific manner!
+The way we divide work is basically what we said in FGP3, so far everyone is okay with their work and we plan on addressing any problems related to timeline, work distribution, etc as a group through voting and proper reasoning!
 - Jash : Backend + Database Design
 - Jason : Combining Backend with Frontend + Project Manager
 - Julia : UI Design + Combining Backend with Frontend